hannesdelbeke/brain/Fiat 500e.md

 - louder inside than [[Tesla]], quieter than a [[internal combustion engines|ICE]]

 Biggest con was how often i had to charge, and charge was slow.

+driving in the UK took some getting used too.
+Those national speed limit signs are weird.
+- **Motorways and dual carriageways**: 70 mph
+- **Single carriageways**: 60 mph
+- **Built-up areas**: 30 mph
+blue sign with red cross is no stopping sign

 [[car]]
 [[electric vehicle|EV]]